Bates Bobcats: Ice hockey

 As of 2016, the men's club ice hockey team is ranked #5 in the Northeast, and #25 overall in the NESCHA rankings.

+Underhill Arena

+Underhill Arena is an on-campus ice arena.
+It was built in 1995 and has a seating capacity of 1,000.
+It features a 200-foot by 85-foot ice surface.

 Sailing team

 The college's sailing team is based at the Taylor Pond Yacht Club, in Auburn, Maine.
 The team sails in the New England Intercollegiate Sailing Association (NEISA) conference with its main competitors being Bowdoin, Tufts, and Massachusetts Institute of Technology, among the other 40+ schools in the conference.
-The team regularly competes at the largest collegiate keelboat regatta in the Western Hemisphere, the Intercollegiate Offshore Regatta (IOR) held at Larchmont Yacht Club by the Storm Trysail Foundation).
+The team regularly competes at the largest collegiate keelboat regatta in the Western Hemisphere, the Intercollegiate Offshore Regatta (IOR) held at Larchmont Yacht Club by the Storm Trysail Foundation.
 The team regularly updates their website and their social media platforms.

 Colby-Bates-Bowdoin Consortium

 Olympians

 As of 2018, the college has graduated a total of 12 Olympians, one of whom won the Olympic Gold Medal rowing for Canada.